The Media and Entertainment Law Review: Belarus

 If internet resource or online edition owners fail to perform their obligations, MinInform may issue an order to eliminate these violations.

-According to the statistics of Supreme Court, in the first half of 2020, 152 cases (27.7 per cent more than the same period in 2019) were in the proceedings of the judicial collegium for intellectual property, including 114 disputes in the field of copyright and related rights.
+According to the Supreme Court statistics, in the first half of 2021, there were 111 cases in the proceedings of the judicial collegium for intellectual property (25 cases fewer than in the same period in 2020), including 84 disputes in the field of copyright and related rights.

 Typically, disputes concern the payment of debts, penalties and interest incurred for late payment.
 One recent case is the scandal of 2017 and 2018 in the music sphere.
 A national artist sued one of the main TV channels for not mentioning his name as music author either at a concert or in the credits.
 The internet version of the TV channel did not mention his name either.
 The court found that his copyright was not violated on television, as the titles contained information about the author.
 However, his name was not mentioned in the internet version.
 As a result, the author received compensation for moral damages.